-SUBJECT: Resume request for - (RANK, FIRST M. LAST)
+SUBJECT: Resume Update Request - RANK LAST, FIRST M. (state abbreviation)

-Once a resume is received, an NGB-SL-GFO representative will review the resume and photo for compliance with AR 670-1, DA PAM 670-1, AR 600-8-22 and AR 640-30, as well as the guidelines prescribed in this guidebook.
-Should any corrections need to be made or addressed, a NGB-SL-GFO representative will return the resume and/or photo via email to the General Officer, Staff POC or State MILPO outlining the nature of the corrections to be made.
+Once a resume is received, a NGB-SL-B staff will review the resume and photo for compliance with AR 670-1, DA PAM 670-1, AR 600-8-22 and AR 640-30, as well as the guidelines prescribed in this guidebook.
+Should any corrections need to be made or addressed, NGB-SL-B staff will return the resume and/or photo via email to the General Officer, Staff POC or State MILPO outlining the nature of the corrections required.

 The resume and/or official photo cannot be published until deficiencies are corrected.
-On approval of final draft, the resume and photo will be forwarded to NGB-SL-GFO webmaster for posting to the NGB-SL-GFO public website (General Officer Resumes) as the official General Officer resume.
-Publication to the National Guard public website may take up to 10 business days after NGB-SL-GFO staff approves the resume and photo.
+Upon approval of final draft, the resume with photo will be forwarded to NGB-SL-B webmaster for posting to the National Guard public website (General Officer Resumes) as the official General Officer resume.
+Publication to the National Guard website may take up to 10 business days after NGB-SL-B staff approves the resume and photo.